Skip to main content

 1. Remove the current nginx config in /etc/nginx/sites-availabe/ that is called 'forward'

-2. Write a new config in the same place using your new OUTPUT
+2. Write a new config in the same place using your NEW_TOUR_ID

 3. Restart nginx.service

-3. If there is no new tour (so OUTPUT is not a number), then do nothing and exit script.
+4. If there is no new tour (so NEW_TOUR_ID is equal to CURRENT_TOUR_ID), then do nothing and exit script.

 To test the script create a new komoot tour and execute the script.
 It should replace/create your nginx config and reload nginx.
 If you visit your website you now get redirected to your komoot-tour.